nbeaver/why-linux-is-better/why-linux-is-better.rst

 but allows installing software from other sources as well, unlike the overly restrictive app-store model.

-Also, because Linux is a ubiquitous server operating system, its security is under constant attack, and Linux desktop users benefit from the fixes to the vulnerabilities.
+Finally, because Linux is a ubiquitous server operating system, its security is under constant attack, and Linux desktop users benefit from fixes to the vulnerabilities.